fischertechnik/txt_demo_ROBOPro_SLI/README.md

 ## The organization of this GitHub repository
 - The map `FtTxtExamples` is aiming on the end user<br/>
 The map contains usable examples.
+[See also](./FtTxtExamples/README.md)
 - The map `FtTxtWorkspace` is aiming on the developer<br/>
 The root contains Eclipse example projects and the supporting TXT libraries.
+[See also](./FtTxtWorkspace/README.md)
 - In the root you will find a descriptions of "How to ... ? and overviews"

 Both the `FtTxtExamples` and `FtTxtWorkspace` maps will be available under "release" as separate zip files.